isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 ### 4. Essential Documents for Your Journey

-Travellers must carry along an electronic or physical copy of the documents applicable to them, and be prepared to present them to airline staff and immigration officers.
-Please refer to the detailed requirements in the <a href="/vtl/travel-checklist" target="_blank">travel checklist</a>.
+<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.3;">Travellers must carry along an electronic or physical copy of the documents applicable to them, and be prepared to present them to airline staff and immigration officers.
+Please refer to the detailed requirements in the <a href="/vtl/travel-checklist" target="_blank">travel checklist</a>.</p>

 <i style="font-size:16px;">(Mobile users scroll right ☛ to view the table)</i>